Skip to main content

 School Infrastructure & Quality

-AWSAR works with government schools on infrastructure development, digital classrooms, teacher training, School Management Committee strengthening, and foundational literacy and numeracy.
+AWSAR works with government schools on infrastructure, digital classrooms, teacher training, School Management Committees, and foundational learning.

 Children in mainstream education12,000+